FatefulNur/barta_app/README.md

 - Go to http://127.0.0.1/ for login with credentials such as
     - email: `admin@test.com`
     - password: `password`.
+- To upload media for project.
+    - Run `php artisan storage:link`.

 ## Project Features
 - **Breeze Authentication**